vadien/todo-app-frontend/README.md

 ## What did you struggle with?

 - Implementing Zod validation for a select dropdown in a React form caused issues that took a while to nail down due to lack of feedback from the validator.
 Lesson: when code fails, investigate from the first point the error may be caused rather than working backwards from the point of failure.
+- Deploying has been such a pain!
+At first I attempted to deploy the backend to an AWS EC2 instance and the frontend to Github Pages, but that creates issues with HTTPS/HTTP mixing which I don't have the knowledge to diagnose.
+Then I tried to deploy the frontend to the same EC2 instance, which ended up not working AND breaking the backend!
+Docker is definitely the next step, I just need a little more time to figure that out.

 ---